Chapter 14-53

 14-53.101 Purpose and intent.

-(a) This chapter is intended to implement the Medicinal and Adult Use Cannabis Regulation and Safety Act (Senate Bill 94, approved by Governor June 27, 2017, filed with California Secretary of State on June 27, 2017, hereafter “MAUCRSA”) to accommodate the needs of medically ill persons in need of cannabis for medicinal purposes as recommended by their health care provider(s), and to provide access to same.
+(a) This chapter is intended to implement the Medicinal and Adult Use Cannabis Regulation and Safety Act (Senate Bill 94, approved by the Governor on June 27, 2017, filed with the California Secretary of State on June 27, 2017, hereafter “MAUCRSA”) to accommodate the needs of medically ill persons in need of cannabis for medicinal purposes as recommended by their health care provider(s), and to provide access to same.

 (b) This chapter is intended to provide access to adult-use cannabis for persons aged twenty-one (21) and over as authorized by the Control, Tax and Regulate the Adult Use Cannabis Act (“AUMA” or “Proposition 64” approved by California voters in 2016), while imposing sensible regulations on the use of land to protect the City’s residents, neighborhoods, and businesses from disproportionately negative impacts.
-As such,

 (c) It is the further purpose and intent of this chapter to regulate the cultivation, processing, manufacturing, testing, sale, delivery, distribution and transportation of cannabis and cannabis products in a responsible manner to protect the health, safety, and welfare of the residents of the City of Watsonville and to enforce rules and regulations consistent with State law.